michalroziel/Eschpolis/README.md

-A new start of a great Codeventure..
+A new start of Codeopolis !